taddison/personal-site/content/blog/2018/09/saving-and-reporting-on-pester-infrastructure-test-results-in-log-analytics/index.md

 - No impact on the systems under test (how many DBAs have spent time performance tuning their monitoring databases :)?)
 - Great operating cost (free tier lets you log _a lot_ of Pester results every month)

-If you don't already have a Log Analytics workspace I did a fairly detailed writeup last month: [Getting started with Log Analytics and PowerShell logging].
+If you don't already have a Log Analytics workspace I did a fairly detailed write-up last month: [Getting started with Log Analytics and PowerShell logging].

 <!--more-->